Portion Control (band): History

 Their first full-length vinyl release, I Staggered Mentally, was released 22 November 1982 by In Phaze.
 The album marked the beginning of the band's underground recognition and was noted for its use of the distinctive Roland TB-303 many years before the sound became popularized by acid house and techno music.
-With the release in 1983 of Step Forward, the band branched into a more melodic sound, earning them a supporting role in Depeche Mode's 1984 tour.
+The subsequent three 12" releases — "Raise the Pulse", "Rough Justice", and "Go Talk" — presented the band in a more dancefloor-oriented format.

 In January 1984, Portion Control recorded a Peel Session.
+With the release in 1984 of Step Forward, the band branched into a more melodic sound, earning them a supporting role in Depeche Mode's tour that same year.